deibich/openhab-libraries/README.md

-# openhab-libraries
+# My openhab-libraries
-Libraries and code for OpenhAB
+Libraries and other code snippets for OpenHAB